The heart of Tenerife is home to one of the most majestic and impressive mountains in Europe and the world. We’re talking about Mount Teide.

 Teide National Park is a highly valuable natural reserve thanks to its landscapes and is of great scientific, astronomical and volcanological interest.
 That’s why we would prefer people to avoid using cars as a conservation measure, instead travelling by group transport to prevent overcrowding in the areas inside the National Park used for vehicle parking.
 And there is more you can do to contribute to the sustainability of Mount Teide.

-How to get to Teide Cable Car base station?
-Make sure you read the information below.
+If you want to know how to get to Teide Cable Car base station, make sure you read the information below.

 How to get to Teide Cable Car in your own vehicle